 New research out this month led by Professor Christopher Exley of Keele University, and published in the Journal of Alzheimer’s Disease Reports, has concluded that, without aluminium in brain tissue, there would be no epidemic of the disease blighting millions of people.

-Professor Exley writes: “Aluminium acts as a catalyst for an earlier onset of Alzheimer’s.
-This disease is not an inevitable consequence of aging in the absence of a brain burden of aluminium.”
+Professor Exley writes: “Aluminium acts as a catalyst.
+It is not an inevitable consequence of aging in the absence of a brain burden of aluminium.”

 You can read the full paper * here: http://content.iospress.com/articles/journal-of-alzheimers-disease-reports/adr170010